 Education is a top priority in the community of Livermore, and maintaining a safe and orderly environment maximizes student learning.
-The citizens of Livermore have passed three major funding measures targeting school facility needs: Measure B in 1975, Measure L in 1999 and, most recently in June 2016, the generous and supportive Livermore community passed the Measure J Facilities Bond.
+The citizens of Livermore have passed three major bond measures targeting school facility needs: Measure B in 1975, Measure L in 1999, and Measure J in 2016.
+Through these bond measures as well as developer fees, the Livermore School District has been able and will continue, to renovate, modernize, and construct new schools following the Facilities Master Plan.